astorDev/nist/proxy/nginx/article/index.md

 ## The Simplest Nginx Docker Setup

-To get started with nginx in docker all we have to do is to map port `80` from the base nginx image.
+To get started with nginx in docker all we have to do is to map the port `80` from the base nginx image.
 Here's `compose.yml` allowing us to do just that:

 ```yaml
 name: playground